Chemical118/GDBr/README.md

 gdbr --version
 ```
 ### Quick Start
-We require references and pangenomes made from long-read sequencing for accurate results.
+For achieving accurate results , we require references and pangenomes generated from long-read sequencing.
 It is recommended that reference is assembled at the chromosome-level, and query should be assembled at the scaffold-level.
+Also, SSD is not necessary to run GDBr, as it only improves the processing speed by approximately 3%.

 ```sh
 gdbr analysis -r <reference.fa> -q <query1.fa query2.fa ...> -s <species of data> -t <number of threads>